judka-uriel/uriel-book/uriel_en.md

 for example, India gain independence.
 But this works only when the protesters face a civilized power — such as the British Empire was.
 Even apartheid in South Africa was civilized — they spared the political prisoners, including Mandela.
-In the case of russia, all this is completely inapplicable.
+In the case of Russia, all this is completely inapplicable.

-BTW, when the native inhabitants later gained power in South Africa, hostility towards Israel began solely because antisemites had slapped the label of “apartheid” on Israel, which provokes them like a red rag to a bull.
+Incidentally, when the native inhabitants later gained power in South Africa, hostility towards Israel began solely because antisemites had slapped the label of “apartheid” on Israel, which provokes them like a red rag to a bull.
 Such primitive deception is in principle one of the varieties of cargo cult.
 But in reality, the
 [indigenous people](https://en.wikipedia.org/wiki/Indigenous_peoples)